Emergency Savings: An Idea as Old as Egypt

-Emergency savings — or “emergency funds” as they’re often called in financial planning circles — can be difficult to start.
-After all, there are so many things that we would love to spend our extra money on, and it’s absolutely no fun to save that money “just in case.”
-And it’s not in the nature of most of us to expect bad things out of life.
-We live pretty comfortable, predictable lives here in the United States, with the expectation that the future will be generally good, pleasant and enjoyable.
+An emergency fund can be difficult to start.
+We would love to spend our money on so many other things.
+And most of us don’t like to expect bad things out of life.
+Instead, we live with the expectation that the future will be generally good, pleasant and enjoyable.

-It’s easy to develop an attitude of invincibility.
-After all, how many times have you seen people suffering from a health emergency or natural disaster on TV, and secretly said to yourself “I’m glad that won’t ever happen to me”?
-The problem is that those people never thought it would happen to them either.
-But bad stuff happens in life, and sooner or later it’s going to happen to each one of us.
+This optimistic outlook can turn into an attitude of invincibility.
+After all, how many times have you seen people suffering from a health emergency or natural disaster on TV and thought to yourself “I’m glad that won’t ever happen to me”?

-So how do we handle financial emergencies when they come up?
-With our emergency funds, which we have diligently saved in the good times so that we could be prepared for bad times.
-It’s an age-old principle that we can trace all the way back to the Old Testament book of Genesis.
+So how should you handle financial emergencies?
+With an emergency fund that you have saved in the good times.
+It’s an age-old principle the Bible teaches in the Old Testament book of Genesis.

-In Genesis 41, Joseph has become an adviser to the Pharaoh of Egypt, and interprets some of Pharaoh’s dreams.
-God reveals to him through the dreams that Egypt is about to experience seven years of abundance, followed by seven years of famine.
-So with the knowledge that the good times won’t last forever, Joseph orders that the nation store up some of its agricultural wealth for use during drier times:
+In Genesis 41, Joseph has become an adviser to the Pharaoh of Egypt and interprets some of Pharaoh’s dreams.
+God reveals to him that Egypt is about to experience seven years of abundance, followed by seven years of famine.
+So with the knowledge that the good times won’t last forever, Joseph orders the nation to store some of its agricultural wealth for the upcoming drought:

 “Let Pharaoh appoint commissioners over the land to take a fifth of the harvest of Egypt during the seven years of abundance.
 They should collect all the food of these good years that are coming and store up the grain under the authority of Pharaoh, to be kept in the cities for food.
 This food should be held in reserve for the country, to be used during the seven years of famine that will come upon Egypt, so that the country may not be ruined by the famine.”

 Joseph created history’s first recorded emergency fund.
-Sure, the Egyptians could have had a grand time with the extra food during their times of abundance… but it would have left them desperate when the famine struck.
-Joseph’s wisdom likely saved thousands of people from dying of starvation.
-And this foresight even allowed him to take care of his own family, who had betrayed and sold him years earlier (Gen. 42).
+The Egyptians may have enjoyed the extra food during their times of abundance, but doing so would have left them desperate when the famine struck.
+Joseph’s wisdom saved thousands of people from dying of starvation.

-Joseph’s story is larger than most of our own financial lives, and he did have prophetic insight from God that allowed him to make such a wise decision.
-But we can apply that same wisdom to our own circumstances.
-Hopefully none of us will live through seven years of famine, but bad things happen still.
+Joseph’s story is larger than most of our financial lives.
+But we can apply his to our own circumstances.
+We may not live through seven years of famine, but bad things will happen to us eventually.

 We live in a world full of broken people and things that are falling apart.
-Sooner or later, those people or things are going to cost us a lot of money that we hadn’t been planning to spend.
-If we’re not prepared with emergency savings, we end up dangerously exposed to bad circumstances, forced to take on debt or neglect life’s necessities in order to pay an unforeseen bill.
+Sooner or later, those people or things are going to cost us money.
+If we’re not prepared with emergency savings, we end up dangerously exposed to bad circumstances, forced to take on debt or neglect life’s necessities to pay an unforeseen bill.

-In upcoming articles, we’ll deal with a lot of practical ideas about emergency funds and how to build them.
+In other articles, we deal with practical ideas about emergency funds and how to build them.
 For now, though, take a cue from Joseph.
 In times of abundance, prepare for times of lack.